olneyhymn/ulsterworldly.com/content/resources.md

 #### [<i class="fa fa-external-link" aria-hidden="true"></i>  Waiting Tables podcast](http://waiting-tables.com)

-A biweekly look into the behind-the-scenes of the life and operation of a church.
+A podcast about the behind-the-scenes of the life and operation of a church.
 Waiting Tables exists to help ease logistical hurdles to free your church to focus on its mission.